the-road-to-learn-react/the-road-to-react/manuscript/react-styling/svg.md

 </svg>
 ~~~~~~~

 Because we're using create-react-app again , we can import SVGs (similar to CSS) as React components right away.
 In *src/App.js*, use the following syntax for importing the SVG:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~
-import React from 'react';
+import * as React from 'react';
 import axios from 'axios';

 import './App.css';